THANKS TO ALL WHO ATTENDED:

 Everyone must have at least one dictionary they’re not using anymore.
 This is your chance to swap it for something else.
 All leftover books will be donated to a good cause (friends of the library or other).

-*** To get the special conference rate, rooms must be reserved before 5:00pm on Monday, February 16, 2015. ***
+*** To get the special conference rate, you must identify yourself as associated with CATI, and rooms must be reserved before 5:00pm on Wednesday, March 2, 2016. ***

-Reservations must be made with a credit card.
+Reservations must be guaranteed with a credit card or advanced deposit.

 More on this hotel